• Home

 At a time when voters are struggling to afford basic needs, they are explicitly connecting macroeconomic policy to their personal finances, according to the foundation.
 The survey found 85% of voters are worried the debt’s impact on interest rates is hiking up borrowing costs, directly affecting their ability to afford car loans, mortgages, and credit card payments.

-Trump did touch on the budget, claiming implausibly that correcting the amount of fraud on government services could balance the nation’s books when estimates indicate it could only cover a fraction of the $1.78 trillion deficit.
-He also vowed to “always protect” Social Security, Medicare and Medicaid, but the Peterson Foundation, the Congressional Budget Office and other budget-focused think tanks such as the Penn Wharton Budget Model, Yale Budget Lab and Committee for a Responsible Federal Budget, have all concluded that Trump has hastened their insolvency instead.
-The One Big Beautiful Bill Act gives a tax cut today, while shortening the lifespan of these programs to as near as the 2030s.
+Trump did touch on the budget, claiming implausibly that correcting the amount of fraud on government services could balance the nation’s books when estimates indicate it would cover only a fraction of the $1.78 trillion deficit.
+He also vowed to “always protect” Social Security, Medicare, and Medicaid, but the Peterson Foundation, the Congressional Budget Office, and other budget-focused think tanks, such as the Penn Wharton Budget Model, the Yale Budget Lab, and the Committee for a Responsible Federal Budget, have all concluded that Trump has hastened their insolvency instead.
+The One Big Beautiful Bill Act gives a tax cut today, while shortening the life span of these programs to as near as the 2030s.

-The Peterson foundation’s poll, conducted jointly by the Democratic polling firm Global Strategy Group and the Republican firm North Star Opinion Research, highlights a rare moment of profound bipartisan consensus.
+The Peterson Foundation’s poll, conducted jointly by Democratic polling firm Global Strategy Group and Republican firm North Star Opinion Research, highlights a rare moment of profound bipartisan consensus.
 Voters across the spectrum are increasingly concerned about the nation’s finances.

 What the polling says